microsoft/qsharp/katas/content/single_qubit_gates/index.md

     "title": "Pauli Gates"
 })

-This section introduces some of the common single-qubit gates, including their matrix form, their ket-bra decomposition, and a brief "cheatsheet" listing their effect on some common qubit states.
+This section introduces some of the common single-qubit gates, including their matrix form, their ket-bra decomposition, and a brief "cheat sheet" listing their effect on some common qubit states.

 You can use a tool called <a href="https://algassert.com/quirk" target="_blank">Quirk</a> to visualize how these gates interact with various qubit states.